 - Reinstall the air filter housing cover.

 Most lawn tractors use a vacuum fuel pump.
-This pump can go bad over time and will not be able to hold pressure required to pump fuel to your carburetor.
+This pump can go bad over time and will not be able to draw fuel out of the fuel tank using the vacuum off the engine to move fuel to your carburetor.
 Fuel running through your fuel pump can degrade the plastic and internal components.

 FIX: Replace your lawn tractor’s fuel pump if you are not receiving a constant or pulsating flow out of the pump.